EspressoAdvice.comUpdated March 2026

 Understanding what makes them different

-The Gaggia Classic Pro is essentially a simplified commercial machine.
-It uses a 58mm portafilter (the same size as most coffee shops), a brass boiler that holds temperature well, and a proper commercial-style steam wand.
-It's been around since the 1990s in various forms, and the current "Pro" version fixes the temperature issues that plagued earlier models.
+The Gaggia Classic Pro is a simplified commercial machine.
+58mm portafilter (same size as your local coffee shop), brass boiler, proper steam wand.
+It's been around since the 1990s in various forms, and the current "Pro" version fixed the temperature problems that plagued older models.

-The Bambino Plus represents Sage's attempt to make prosumer-quality espresso accessible to people who don't want to spend months learning.
-It uses a thermocoil heating system for 3-second heat-up time, automatic milk texturing, and clever engineering to extract good shots without requiring perfect technique.
+Sage built the Bambino Plus for people who don't want to spend months learning.
+Three-second heat-up, automatic milk texturing, and enough clever engineering to pull good shots without perfect technique.

 These philosophical differences affect everything about how you'll use the machine daily.